Rettend/eemoji/README.md

 Notes:

 - the `'.'` is the fallback subtype
-- specify multiple aliases for a type by separating them with pipes: `feat|feature`
 - specify multiple emojis by separating them with commas and a **random** one will be chosen: `💎,💲,💸,💰`

 ```ts